-The cost of attending community college is typically significantly less than that of most private colleges.
+The cost of attending is typically significantly less than that of most private colleges.
 By completing your first two years in community college and then transferring (also known as a 2+2 program), you are saving a substantial amount of money just by way of the tuition fees.

 In addition, community colleges also offer small scholarships and tuition breaks to students who can demonstrate need.
-If you are one of these students, the community college is a great place to start.
+If you are one of these students, it is a great place to start.

-Just the thought of starting your adult life without being buried under thousands of dollars in debt is a strong enough incentive to attend community college first.
+Just think about starting your adult life without being buried under thousands of dollars in debt.
+It could be a strong enough incentive to attend community college first.

 You Can Knock Out the Basics Quickly

 For some students, completing collegiate general education classes is much simpler (and more affordable) at a community college than at a four-year institution.
-Most community colleges offer credit transfers to nearby four-year schools, and this can be extremely helpful if you would prefer to get gen eds out of the way quickly.
+Most community colleges offer credit transfers to nearby four-year schools.
+This can be extremely helpful if you would prefer to get gen eds out of the way quickly.

 Smaller Class Sizes

 If the idea of being “just a number” at a larger university is not very appealing to you, or if you just don’t like a large sprawling, crowded campuses, then a community college may suit your needs perfectly.
 Community colleges generally offer smaller class sizes, which also means more attention to those who may need a little help.

 You’ll Be Closer to Home

 Whether you love the idea of being close to home or other commitments require to be closer to home, studying in a community college allows you to do just that without having to forego your higher education.

-Many community colleges have also increased offerings, and those who are looking for fast-track career training can find it right in their hometown, right where they are.
+Many community colleges have also increased offerings.
+Those who are looking for fast-track career training can find it right in their hometown, right where they are.